 - Salt and pepper to taste.

-Balsamic Vinaigrette: Replace the white vinegar with balsamic vinegar and the mustard with 1 garlic clove, minced.
+Balsamic Vinaigrette: Replace the apple cider vinegar with balsamic vinegar and the mustard with 1 garlic clove, minced.

 To make any of the variations below start with ½ cup of the basic dressing and add: